odoo/owl/doc/qweb.md

   qweb.addTemplate("mytemplate", "<div>hello</div>");
   ```

-  If the optional `allowDuplicate` is set to `true`, then `QWeb` will simply return whenever a template is added for a second time.
+  If the optional `allowDuplicate` is set to `true`, then `QWeb` will simply
+  ignore templates added for a second time.
 Otherwise, `QWeb` will crash.

 - **`addTemplates(xmlStr)`**: add a list of templates (identified by `t-name`
   attribute).